An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 It enables one to combine and control programs’ access to material resources through drivers.

-Allows applications to run smoothly by allocating the resources they need to perform their functions.
+Allows applications to run smoothly by allocating the necessary resources to perform their functions.

-It is responsible for the security of the execution of the programs and guarantees that the resources are used only by programs and users with relevant authorities.
+It is responsible for the security of program execution and ensures that resources are used only by programs and users with relevant authorities.

-It manages the read and write operations of the file system and accesses powers for application and user files.
+It manages the read and write operations of the file system and provides access to application and user files.

 It provides a set of indicators that can be used to diagnose the correct operation of the computer.